 ASCBC is thrilled to have you as a member of our student population!
 Your student government officers are available to help you during your college experience.
-Stop by our office (upstairs in the HUB) to learn about starting a club, sign up for Leadership Council and hear about upcoming student events.
+Stop by our office located on the second floor of the H Building (HUB) to learn about starting a club, sign up for Leadership Council and hear about upcoming student events.
 We want to make sure that you get the most out of your college experience.
 Have a great year!